 I believe the practice of mindfulness provides an excellent container through which we can learn to view life differently because mindfulness is by definition a special mode of perception.
 I have been successfully applying mindfulness practices and experiencing significant chronic pain relief myself, but how does it work?

-First, let’s consider a basic problem with our ordinary mental perspective that was identified by Siddhartha Gautama, better known as the Buddha (awakened one), over 2,000 years ago.
-Basically, we have evolved with maladaptive responses to situations characterized by impermanence and ever-changing conditions.
+First, let’s consider a basic problem with our ordinary mental perspective that was identified by Siddhartha Gautama (the Buddha), over 2,000 years ago.
+Basically, we have evolved with maladaptive responses to the ever-changing situations of life.

 This is especially problematic when we consider the nature of our fluctuating world.
 It’s impossible to hold on to or avoid anything forever.
 Life always gets us, one way or another.
 Therefore, our basic approach to life simply doesn’t work.
 We can’t go around labeling, grasping and avoiding everything and expect to have good results.
 Furthermore, the unacknowledged consequence of approaching life like this (as documented by numerous research studies) is chronic tension and stress.
 For a lot of us, this also results in chronic pain.
 At the very least, we may feel dissatisfied and disconnected most of the time.

 Since our current approach to life is problematic, the most obvious and viable solution is to change our tactics and learn to view life from a more adaptive perspective.
 That means looking at life differently, even with all its changing conditions, and discovering fresh new ways to bypass our usual tendencies to grasp, reject, and ignore.
 It entails learning how to flow with a changing universe, instead of fighting against it; meeting it with a kind of radical acceptance, while paying more attention to what’s happening all around us.
 But how do we do that?